Joey Ayala

-José Íñigo Homer Lacambra Ayala (born June 1, 1956 in Bukidnon, Philippines), professionally known as Joey Ayala, is a Filipino singer, songwriter and former chairman of the music committee of the National Commission for Culture and the Arts.
+José Íñigo Homer Lacambra Ayala (born June 1, 1956), professionally known as Joey Ayala, is a Filipino singer-songwriter.
+A former journalist and copywriter, Ayala is considered among the most prominent folk musicians in the Philippines.
+He previously served as the chairman of the music committee of the National Commission for Culture and the Arts.
 He is well known for his style of music that combines the sounds of Filipino ethnic instruments with modern pop music.
 His public music life started when he released an album recorded in a makeshift studio in 1982 in Davao City.
 To date, he has released fourteen albums.

-He is the elder brother of singer-songwriter Cynthia Alexander.
+Early life and education

+Joey Ayala was born on June 1, 1956 to painter, fictionist and agriculturist Jose V. Ayala Jr. and poet Tita Lacambra.

+As a child, Ayala grew up in Manila, attending the Ateneo de Manila High School in Quezon City.
+During his high school years, Ayala became addicted to drugs and began having suicidal tendencies.
+He later credited his first purchase of a guitar as having improved his situation, and by his senior year in high school, he began writing songs alongside his performance of songs by The Beatles, Neil Young and James Taylor.
+At the age of 17, Ayala moved with his family to Davao City in 1973 after his father became head of Hijo Plantation Inc.'s research division.
+Ayala later graduated from Ateneo de Davao with an economics degree, and was later hired by his college professor Alfredo Navarro Salanga to be a business journalist for the San Pedro Express.

+Career

 Some of the Filipino ethnic instruments Ayala is known to use include the two-stringed Hegalong of the T'Boli people of Mindanao, the Kubing, the bamboo jaw harp found in various forms throughout the Philippines, and the 8-piece gong set, Kulintang, the melodic gong-rack of the indigenous peoples of the southern regions of the country.
 He also uses modern instruments in his music, such as the electric guitar, bass guitar, synthesizer/sequencer and drums.

 The name of his band "Bagong Lumad" literally means "New Native", a name and philosophy that was carried over into Bagong Lumad Artists Foundation, Inc. (www.blafi.org), now a "UNDP Responsible Party" working on SiningBayan (Social Artistry) capacity-building projects with the Civil Service Commission, the Department of Education, and other GOs and NGOs in the Philippines.
 He served as the (2008–10) Chairman and Vice-Chairman (2011–13) of the National Committee on Music under the National Commission for Culture and the Arts.

 In 2013, Ayala entered the second Philippine Popular Music Festival as a composer and interpreter for the song, "Papel", where it vied as one of its twelve finalists.
 The song featured collaborations with rapper Gloc-9 and guest vocals by Denise Barbacena.
 He previously participated in 2012 as an interpreter for the song "Piso" written by Kristofferson Melecio.

-In 2014, Joey Ayala was featured in the BBC Travel episode featuring the Philippines.
+In 2014, Ayala was featured in the BBC Travel episode featuring the Philippines.